EEG microstates

 EEG microstates are transient, patterned, quasi-stable states or patterns of an electroencephalogram.
 These tend to last anywhere from milliseconds to seconds and are hypothesized to be the most basic instantiations of human neurological tasks, and are thus nicknamed "the atoms of thought".
+Typically the bands of activity persist for approximately 50–120 milliseconds and are used to study the fast temporal dynamics of large-scale brain activity.
 Microstate estimation and analysis was originally done using alpha band activity, though broader bandwidth EEG bands are now typically used.
 The quasi-stability of microstates means that the "global [EEG] topography is fixed, but strength might vary and polarity invert."

+Microstate analysis represents multichannel EEG as a sequence of recurring topographic patterns.
+These patterns are commonly derived by clustering EEG topographies near peaks in global field power and then assigning, or back-fitting, the resulting templates to the continuous EEG recording.
+Their temporal properties can be characterized by measures including mean duration, occurrence rate, time coverage, and transitions between microstate classes.
+EEG microstates have been investigated in relation to cognition, consciousness, resting-state brain networks, and neurological and psychiatric disorders.
+Although specific microstate classes have been associated with particular functional networks and behavioral processes, their functional interpretation remains an active area of research.